ml-archive/nodes-php-readme/Guides/Setup/setup-project-php5-laravel5.md

 `git clone [URL]`

 ### Htdocs
-move the source code into a htdoc folder
+move the source code into a htdocs folder

 ### Fix project
 use the nodes command to "fix project" which sets up apache config and database